Disane87/spoolman-homeassistant/README.md

 - Configurable thresholds for info, warning and critical states.
 This is useful to trigger notifications in HomeAssistant within an automation (see the [automation example](#automation-example))
 - Enable/disabled archived spools
 - Archived spools are grouped into one `Archived` device
+- If a Klipper url is configured, the active spool will have an attribute `klipper_active_spool`

 > [!NOTE]
 > If one of the threshold is exceeded the integration fires an event.
 The event is named `spoolman_spool_threshold_exceeded`.
 Currently there are three thresholds defined: `info`, `warning` and `critical`.